Transportation in Colombia

 Pre-booked private transfer

-You can book a private airport transfer
+You can book a private airport transfer like this here.

 Cab apps in major cities

 Order a cab through your hotel or through a cab app and do not stop a cab on the street.
-Check out here for more information on ordering a cab through cab apps.
+Check here for more information on ordering a cab through cab apps.

 Willy jeeps and Chivas